mrhenry/is-looking-for/front-end-developer.md

 Let aside the bad metaphors, we're working on our own way to build for the web.
 Instead of hopping on every new framework that pops up, we choose to take a step back and work on something stubborn & better.

-Based on new, modern and future-proof web standards, we're trying to build websites that work, everywhere, for everyone.
+Based on new, modern, and future-proof web standards, we're trying to build websites that work, everywhere, for everyone.
 For every *Shiny New Thing™*, we want to raise a thing that *Just Works™*.

-If this really tickles your curiosity, we'd like to talk with you.
-If you think we're 100% in the wrong, we'd still like to talk with you.
+If this tickles your curiosity, we'd like to talk to you.
+If you think we're 100% in the wrong, we'd still like to talk to you.

 ## Who we are